tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 ### Netlify CMS {#netlifycms}

-[Netlify CMS](https://www.netlifycms.org/) is similar to Forestry in its offering of a content management system for static site generator platform.
-But rather than limiting the static site generators you can use, it provides a more open platform that integrates with any static site generator.
-Netlify CMS's key value is in simplifying the content development experience for less technical users.
+[Netlify CMS](https://www.netlifycms.org/) is similar to Forestry in its offering of a content management system for static site generators.
+But rather than limiting the static site generators you can use, it provides a more open platform wrapper (based on React) that integrates with any static site generator.

+One of Netlify CMS's key advantages is in simplifying the content development experience for less technical users.
+But you can also standardize your authoring through the interface.
+Netlify CMS lets you map the custom fields in your theme to a GUI template, as shown in the image below.
+This reduces the chance that authors might use the wrong frontmatter tag in their pages (for example, `intro_blurb` or `IntroBlurb` or `introBlurb`) and instead just provides a box for this.

 <figure><a href="https://www.netlifycms.org/" class="noExtIcon"><img src="images/netlifycms.png" style="border: 1px solid #dedede;"/></a><figcaption>Their site says, "The web-based app includes rich-text editing, real-time preview, and drag-and-drop media uploads. ...
 Writers and editors can easily manage content from draft to review to publish across any number of custom content types.</figcaption></figure>

-The content can be stored in GitHub, GitLab, or BitBucket.
-Netlify CMS provides a CMS layer over your project using a React-based wrapper.
+Your content source can be stored in GitHub, GitLab, or BitBucket.
 Netlify CMS also integrates with [Netlify](#netlify), which is a popular hosting and deployment service for static site projects.

 {: .tip}
 For a tutorial on integrating Jekyll with Netlify CMS, see [Adding a CMS to Your Static Site With Netlify CMS](https://dzone.com/articles/adding-a-cms-to-your-static-site-with-netlify-cms).
+Or just start with the [Netlify CMS documentation](https://www.netlifycms.org/docs/).

 ### Readme.io {#readmeio}